Skip to main content

 About This Event

 Amidst a global rise in authoritarianism, Poland has emerged as a potential bright spot when it comes to safeguarding democracy.
 Last year, Polish voters dislodged the nationalist Law and Justice party, and the European Commission recently dropped its Article 7 sanctions against the country, stating there is “no longer a clear risk of a serious breach of the rule of law in Poland.”
 What can we learn from Poland’s example as the far-right makes gains in other EU countries?
 How can democratic institutions be revived after being subverted by illiberal forces?
-Join the Council and the World Justice Project for a conversation with Adam Bodnar, Poland’s Minister of Justice at the forefront of efforts to maintain the country’s independent judiciary.
+Join the Council and the World Justice Project for a live stream conversation with Adam Bodnar, Poland’s Minister of Justice at the forefront of efforts to maintain the country’s independent judiciary.

 About the Speakers